nilput/objcpuid/README.md

 # objcpuid
 a tool that analyzes an object file to determine what cpu features are required for its instructions.

-the primary use case is making sure assembly code is compaitable with whatever extensions you're targeting
+the primary use case is making sure assembly code is compatible with whatever extensions you're targeting

 it only supports x86_64 and ELF input files.
 ## usage